mramir0605/Prework/README.md

 ## Notes

 - One challenge I encountered while building the app was creating the IBAction.
 When I followed the steps, Xcode created an IBOutlet instead of an IBAction.
+- I also had an issue with GitHub, as it used another account I had open on my laptop when I committed.

 ## License